Ultimate Warrior: Death and legacy

-Warrior died on April 8, 2014, in Scottsdale, Arizona.
-He had been inducted into the WWE Hall of Fame on April 5, appeared at WrestleMania XXX on April 6, and made his first Raw appearance in almost 18 years on April 7, the day before his death.
-According to reports, Warrior clutched his chest and collapsed at 5:50 p.m. while walking to his car with his wife outside of their hotel in Arizona.
-He was rushed to the hospital where he was pronounced dead at age 54.
+According to reports, on April 8, 2014, Warrior clutched his chest and collapsed at 5:50 p.m. while walking to his car with his wife outside of their hotel in Arizona.
+He was rushed to the hospital where he was pronounced dead at the age of 54.
 Warrior's colleagues said Warrior appeared frail during WrestleMania weekend, and said that he was sweating profusely and breathing heavily backstage.

 An autopsy revealed Warrior died of a heart attack.
 He is buried in West Point Cemetery in West Point, Indiana.

+Warrior had been inducted into the WWE Hall of Fame on April 5, appeared at WrestleMania XXX on April 6, and made his first Raw appearance in almost 18 years on April 7, the day before his death.
+His final line on the program was "You are the Ultimate Warrior fans and the spirit of Ultimate Warrior will run forever."